-District projections looking forward relating to income levels shows growth rates similar to the state.
-Median household income is anticipated to grow by 14%.
-Average household income 9.9%, and per capita income is anticipated to grow 10.8%.
-However, income growth in Lewis & Clark County with the largest employment pool masks reducing incomes in peripheral counties - in particular Meagher County
+District projections regarding income levels shows growth rates similar to the state.
+Median household income is anticipated to grow by 9.1%, average household income 13.3%, and per capita income is anticipated to grow 13.2%.
+However, income growth in Lewis & Clark County, with the largest employment pool, masks reducing incomes in peripheral counties, in particular Meagher County.

-Breaking that growth down shows that families in the lower-wage brackets will be decreasing over the next 5 years, whereas households that make greater than \$50,000 appear to be growing.
+Breaking that growth down shows that families in the lower-wage brackets will be decreasing over the next 5 years (<\$15,000 - >\$34,999).
+Families in the middle-wage brackets will decrease slightly and families in the upper-wage brackets will increase.